Connections-Business-Directory/Connections/README.txt

 * DEV: phpDoc updates.
 * DEV: Add return type declaration.

-= 10.4.44 06/05/2023 =
-* NEW: Add the `exclude`, `include`, `offset`, `categories`, and `categories_exclude` parameters to `Entry::get_collection_params()`.
-* TWEAK: Remove instances of using parameter default value.
-* TWEAK: Remove unused and unnecessary parameter from `Entry::get_entries()`.
-* TWEAK: Add the format parameter to the email and social schema.
-* TWEAK: Deprecate the `id` parameter in favor of the `include` parameter.
-The `id` parameter will be used as the default parameter value if set.
-* TWEAK: Deprecate the `category_in` parameter in favor of the `tax_relation` parameter.
-The `category_in` (default `false`) will be used as the default parameter value if set.
-* TWEAK: Rename action from `Connections_Directory/API/REST/Entry/After_Update` to `Connections_Directory/API/REST/Controller/Entry/Update/After`.
-* TWEAK: Rename action `rest_delete_cn_entry` to `Connections_Directory/API/REST/Controller/Entry/Delete/After`.
-* TWEAK: Rename action from `rest_prepare_cn_entry` to `Connections_Directory/API/REST/Controller/Entry/Prepare_Item/Response`.
-* TWEAK: Add deprecated action/filter for renamed hooks.
-* TWEAK: Remove direct access check.
-* TWEAK: Remove deprecated use of `cnArray`.
-* TWEAK: Rename `class.settings.php` to `Settings.php`.
-* TWEAK: Permit the admin role to utilize an expanded range of HTML tags with term descriptions.
-* TWEAK: Rename the REST Settings API filters.
-* BUG: Correct the namespace name for the Settings REST API Route.
-* OTHER: Correct misspellings.
-* DEV: Remove unused commented out code.
-* DEV: Rename variable to make it more clear of its purpose.
-* DEV: Add a todo.
-* DEV: Remove use of unnecessary local variable.
-* DEV: Inline comments must end in full-stops, exclamation marks, or question marks.
-* DEV: Move file phpDoc to file head.
-* DEV: Correct placement of IDE `@noinspection` tag.
-* DEV: phpDoc corrections.
-* DEV: phpDoc updates.

 == Upgrade Notice ==

-= 10.4.44 =
-It is recommended to back up before updating.
-Requires WordPress >= 5.6 and PHP >= 7.0 PHP version >= 7.4 is recommended.

 = 10.4.45 =
 It is recommended to back up before updating.
 Requires WordPress >= 5.6 and PHP >= 7.0 PHP version >= 7.4 is recommended.